IepIweidieng/TJAPlayer3/tja.md

 *Unspecified*: The behavior when the time duration intervals of any non-blank note symbols overlap.

-* In TaikoJiro, regardless of whether any multiple notechart sections overlap in time, the later defined notes do not accept any inputs until all the earlier defined notes are judged.
+* In TaikoJiro, regardless of whether any multiple notechart sections overlap in time, the later defined notes in a branch do not accept any inputs until all the earlier defined notes in this branch are judged.
 This is different from the official games, where a later red (or blue) hit-type note may be hit before an earlier blue (or red) hit-type note is judged.

 (*in construction: explain the behavior of such timing commands with non-positive value*)